Pyxzure/pebble-lang-gen/README.md

 ### 3. Run `python build.py`

-The final language pack fill be output to `build/langpack.pbl`.
-Example includes Japanese and Thai character added to the main English interface (`EN_JP_TH.pbl`).
+The final language pack will be output to `build/langpack.pbl`.
+Example includes Japanese and Thai display character support added to the main English interface (`EN_JP_TH.pbl`).

 ### 4. Upload this file to the watch via the app

-## Note

-If you want to use a different font, place it in the `./font/` directory then modify the `fontfile` variable at the top of `build.py`.
-Note that the font must contain all glyphs of all the target languages.
-Noto Universal font has been chosen to cover all the normal glyphs.

 ## References
 - Noto Universal font -- https://github.com/satbyy/go-noto-universal